maple

 stringy, sticky, or slimy.
 It can be loose and easily removed

-very firmly attached to deeper structures.
+or very firmly attached to deeper structures.

 Slough is composed of dead tissue, proteins, and fibrin.
 Because